mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 /posts/my-first-post/index.md
 ```

 Make sure your posts have `title` and `date` properties in the frontmatter.
-The `date` property should be in the format of `YYYY-MM-DD`.

 ```md
 ---